Skip to main content

 Ad exchanges you can list your media property for programmatic buying through ad exchanges.
 This system gives less control to the advertiser on the placement and targeting of the ads, resulting in you getting lower CPMs.
 Plus, there's a commission to be paid on the ad-exchange.

-Ad networks the lowest level of remnant inventory is usually sold through ad networks.
+Ad networks the lowest level of remnant inventory is frequently sold through ad networks.
 These provide fill-in, low paying ads.

 Even with all these layers, it's likely that some of your host reads will remain unsold.